Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 environments has both advantages and disadvantages.
 For example the user has a clear expectation of which resolvers have visibility of their query data however this resolver/transport selection may provide an added mechanism to track them as they move across network environments.
-Commitments from operators to minimise such tracking are also likely to play a role in users selection of resolver.
+Commitments from operators to minimize such tracking are also likely to play a role in users selection of resolver.

 More recently the global legislative landscape with regard to personal data